alyeffy/AP-CS-A_2018-2019/README.md

 # AP-CS-A_2018-2019
 Course Materials for AP Computer Science A with EEI (2018-2019)

-For most recent updates and announcements, please see the [issues](https://github.com/alyeffy/AP-CS-A_2018-2019/issues)
+For most recent updates and announcements, please see the [issues](https://github.com/alyeffy/AP-CS-A_2018-2019/issues) for this repository.

 ## Sections
 - [Course Overview](#course-overview)